drampas/cms/README.md

 Documentation will be available at http://localhost:8080/swagger-ui/index.html. <br>

-*The script will create the database and the user for the application with NO initial data (articles,images) apart from an admin with its username and password.
+*The script will create the database and the user for the application with NO initial data (articles,images) apart from an admin with its username and password.<br>
+The project can also run in the "dev" profile (check application-dev.yml before switching!!!),by changing the spring.profiles.active in the application.properties file,which allows you to bootstrap the app through the DataInitializer class.